James M. Cain: First-person chef-d'œuvres: 1934–1938

-Two literary projects emerged out of Postman: a play and a serial modeled after the story.
+Two literary projects emerged from Postman: a play and a serial modeled after the story.
 Cain was determined to write a successful play after the failure of Crashing the Gate in 1926.
-Producer Jack Curtis, Sr. bought the rights to the novel and director Robert B. Sinclair staged a theatrical adaptation of The Postman Always Rings Twice, opening in February 1936.
+Producer Jack Curtis Sr. bought the rights to the novel and director Robert B. Sinclair staged a theatrical adaptation of The Postman Always Rings Twice, opening in February 1936.
 Despite Cain's numerous revisions of the work, the reviews were largely negative and it closed after 73 performances.

 Cain wrote a facsimile of Postman that published as a Liberty magazine serial in 1936: Double Indemnity, a love-murder conspiracy that unfolds in an insurance fraud.
 The serial was written "in exactly the same style as the Postman" and is considered one of Cain's "finest achievements."
-The popularity of the serial added millions to Liberty's readership, and was published as a novella in 1943.
+The popularity of the serial added millions to Liberty's readership and was published as a novella in 1943.
 The 1944 film adaptation directed by Billy Wilder is considered a masterpiece of film noir.

 Cain's next literary project was 1938's Serenade, an opera-themed novel that addresses "the psychological sources of artistic power and creativity" and identifies heterosexuality as a sin qua non for success in the fine arts.
-Cain's handling of the "sensational" topic placed him at "the center of a literary tempest", sustaining his status as a much sought-after American author.
+Cain's handling of the "sensational" topic placed him at "the center of a literary tempest," sustaining his status as a much sought-after American author.